epcwrld/My-Message-Generator/README.md

 ### Project Timeline

-1. Task 1:  Create 3 different array databases holding strings of words to be used in the generated motivational quotes.
+Task 1:     Create random number generator

-2. Task 2:
+Task 2:     Create an object with 3 separate arrays

-3. Task 3:
+Task 3:     Create a 'motivation' array to store motivation

-    etc.
+Task 4:     Create a loop to iterate over the object

+Task 5:     Create switch condition to customize motivational messages being added to array

+Task 6: